Windsor Locks station: Planning

+Construction

 In February 2020, the state received a $17.4 million federal grant for the project.
 Demolition of a nearby structure began in March 2020.
 The state approved $45 million in bonds for the project in April 2020.
 The town plans for transit-oriented development adjacent to the station, including a public market and apartment buildings.
 The town was awarded $130,000 in December 2020 for restoration of the station building.
 In March 2021, the town reached an agreement with a developer to restore the building for use as a welcome center, cafe, and brewery.

-Bidding for the project began in November 2021.
-Construction began in September 2022 and is expected to be complete in mid-2025, with a total project cost of $87 million.